MooersLab/writingContract/README.md

 Item A would be sufficient for beginers how lack an daily established writing habit.

 Some people meet on Zoom and write during their schedueld writing times.
-We tried this once.
-My partner did not like it, so we gave up doing this.
+This approach may be too stressful for some writing partners.

 Our contracts were limited to several months.
 We had several breaks due to a sabbatical year and COVID infections.
-We used a Microsoft Word document because my partner did not use LaTeX.
+We used a Microsoft Word document.

-Markdown, org-mode, and LaTeX versions are provided above.
+Markdown, org-mode, and LaTeX versions are also provided above.
-The PDF was compiled on Overleaf.
+The PDF was compiled on Overleaf from the tex file.
 The org-mode and markdown versions can be previewed on GitHub by clicking on the filename.

+Org-mode is a variant of markdown on steriods.
+It was designed to be used in Emacs but it can be used in other editors.
+It has attracted many young people to Emacs in the past decade.

-The contract is too hard for most struggling writers: It only works with the most committed writers who need this kind of structure.
+The keeping of the writing contract is too hard for most struggling writers: It only works with the most committed writers who need this kind of structure.
 These contracts may appeal the most to the *pioneer* personality type of the [Five Voices](https://5voices.com/) personality classification system.

 Finding another like-minded person to serve as a writing partner (called the *Mentor* in the contract) is not easy.